asanjana-sh/FlowSink/README.md

 ### 1. Raw Data (`FlowSink/Data/Raw Data`)
 - The primary data in `.fcs` format are provided by the original study authors.
-- The `.fcs` files are preprocessed in R using Bioconductor packages (`PeacoQC`, `flowCore`, `CytoNorm2.0`) for margin event removal, compensation, transformation, scaling, and quality control. `.fcs` files are stored after every step of the preprocessing pipeline.
+- The `.fcs` files are preprocessed in R using several Bioconductor packages (`PeacoQC`, `flowCore`, `CytoNorm2.0`) for margin event removal, compensation, transformation, scaling, and quality control.
+The `.fcs` files are stored after every step of the preprocessing pipeline.
-- Important metadata files (`_cell_type.xlsx`) are stored in each panel subfolder under `Normalized Data`:
+- Important metadata files (`_cell_type.xlsx`) are stored in each panel subfolder under `Normalized Data`, that contain:
   - **Channel:** Marker-fluorochrome mapping.
   - **Phenotype:** Targeted cell population definitions for semi-automated cell assignment.
   - **Marker_threshold:** Expert-curated gating thresholds.